On the Deterministic Code Capacity Region of an Arbitrarily Varying Multiple-Access Channel Under List Decoding: Abstract

 \section{Abstract}

 We study the capacity region $C_L$ of an arbitrarily varying multiple-access channel (AVMAC) for deterministic codes with decoding into a list of a fixed size $L$ and for the average error probability criterion.
-Motivated by known results in the study of fixed size list decoding for a point-to-point arbitrarily varying channel, we define for every AVMAC whose capacity region for random codes is nonempty, a nonnegative integer $U$ called its symmetrizability.
-It is shown that for every $L \leq U$, $C_L$ has an empty interior, and for every $L \geq (U+1)^2$, $C_L$ equals the capacity region of the AVMAC for random codes with a known single-letter characterization.
+Motivated by known results in the study of fixed size list decoding for a point-to-point arbitrarily varying channel, we define for every AVMAC whose capacity region for random codes has a nonempty interior, a nonnegative integer $\Omega$ called its symmetrizability.
+It is shown that for every $L \leq \Omega$, $C_L$ has an empty interior, and for every $L \geq (\Omega+1)^2$, $C_L$ equals the nondegenerate capacity region of the AVMAC for random codes with a known single-letter characterization.
+For a binary AVMAC with a nondegenerate random code capacity region, it is shown that the symmetrizability is always finite.